 Restoration proposals abound, but lawmakers have mostly turned their backs on the problem.
 As the Salton Sea continues to dry up at an alarming rate, time seems to be running out.

 These photographs are a work in progress.
 They attempt to capture the stark beauty of the place while also documenting some of the effects of environmental devastation and decline.
-They were taken over the course of several visits dating back to 2006.
+They were taken over the course of a decade, starting in 2006.

-The toned black-and-white photographs presented here were originally prepared for a 2009 water exhibit at the San Diego Museum of Natural History.
+The toned black-and-white photographs presented here were originally prepared for a water exhibit at the San Diego Museum of Natural History.
+Others have appeared in books and magazines.
 I'm currently at work on an expanded series of color photographs from the Salton Sea with the working title, "Vanishing Oasis."